opencontainers/runc/man/runc.8.md

-   --debug              enable debug output for logging --log value          set the log file path where internal debug information is written (default: "/dev/null") --log-format value   set the format used by logs ('text' (default), or 'json') (default: "text") --root value         root directory for storage of container state (this should be located in tmpfs) (default: "/run/runc")
+   --debug              enable debug output for logging --log value          set the log file path where internal debug information is written (default: "/dev/null") --log-format value   set the format used by logs ('text' (default), or 'json') (default: "text") --root value         root directory for storage of container state (this should be located in tmpfs) (default: "/run/runc" or $XDG_RUNTIME_DIR/runc for rootless containers)
    --criu value         path to the criu binary used for checkpoint and restore (default: "criu") --systemd-cgroup     enable systemd cgroup support, expects cgroupsPath to be of form "slice:prefix:name" for e.g. "system.slice:runc:434234"
    --help, -h           show help